gravyhtx/SPG/README.md

 The final result will give the password based on the user requirements.

 This process can be repeated as many times as user wishes by clicking "let's go" to generate a new secure password.

-NOTE: Console properly displays prompt responses, however randomization based on number of characters is incomplete.
-This program will not function as expected.